-Kahekili Highway is a strip of one-lane paved road framed by rock on one side and sheer cliff drops on the other with a length of 20 miles from Kapalua to Wailuku.
+Kahekili Highway is a strip of one-lane paved road framed by rock on one side and sheer cliff drops on the other, with a length of 21 miles, running from Kapalua to Wailuku.
 It’s a legendary road known for its snaking turns, narrow passages, and dangerous road conditions, though nowadays that last factor is gone, since the road was completely repaved not too long ago.

 Located in Maui County, the road is 34.60 km (21.5 miles) long.
 Kahekili Highway (Hawaii State Highway 340) runs north and south from Kahului through the small town of Waihee-Waiehu, flanked by the beauty of the West Maui Natural Area Reserve to the west and the Pacific Ocean to the east, on its way to Kahakuloa Village, one of the most isolated spots on Maui.
 This rugged scenic highway extends for miles along Maui's north shore.

 The road is today totally paved, though there are portions where falling rocks can be a concern.
 It wasn't until sometime in the 1990s that this road was completely paved and open to travel for rental cars (though some companies may still place it off-limits, so visitors should check their rental contracts).
 Not for the faint of heart, sections slow to just 5 mph as the road wraps around blind curves; a lengthy stretch around the village of Kahakuloa is a mere one lane with cliffs on one side and a sheer drop on the other – if you hit oncoming traffic here, you may be doing your traveling in reverse.